 This assessment question was rated with 'Unaligned'.
 As for most international financial institutions in the G20, data on CDP's fossil fuel finance has been compiled in the Public Finance for Energy Database (OCI, 2024a).
-However, data on international fossil fuel finance is not made publicly available by CDP and neither is disaggregated information at the project level; in key documents such as its annual reviews or its half-yearly financial and non-financial reports, and data for CDP's international portfolio is for the most part not distinguished from national investments.
-In this regard, CDP is not performing worse than other PDB's such as the world's biggest, the China Development Bank (CDB, 2024).
+However, data on international fossil fuel finance is not made publicly available by CDP55 and neither is disaggregated information at the project level; in key documents such as its integrated reports or its half-yearly non-financial reports and data for CDP's international portfolio is for the most part not distinguished from national investments.56 In this regard, CDP is not performing worse than other PDB's such as the world's biggest, the China Development Bank (CDB, 2024).
 However, in the absence of an international transparency initiative for PDBs as it exists for ECAs with the E3F, for example, CDP would have to voluntarily report more transparently.
-In any case, CDP could already and more clearly differentiate between clean energy and fossil fuel investments, best illustrated by the fact that it considers fossil gas as part of the energy transition (CDP, 2023p).
-Due to this lack of transparency and granularity, the share of international fossil fuel finance over total international portfolio cannot be easily calculated, and no higher score can be given.
+In any case, CDP could already and more clearly differentiate between clean energy and fossil fuel investments, best illustrated by the fact that it considers fossil gas as part of the energy transition.57 CDP considers gas a 'transitional' fossil fuel that can be supported only in the geopolitical context of the Russian invasion of Ukraine and subsequent price shocks.58 However, both CDP's Energy Sector Policy and Energy Transition Guideline frame gas as the 'least polluting hydrocarbon' and dedicate sections to it beyond energy security concerns, suggesting the intention of continued support (CDP, 2022c; 2022d).
+Due to this lack of clarity, transparency and granularity, the share of international fossil fuel finance over total international portfolio cannot be easily calculated, and no higher score can be given.59